joehewitt/scrollability/README.md

-scrollability
+Scrollability
 =============

-Give your mobile web apps a pretty darn good approximation of iOS native scrolling.
+Scrollability adds a good imitation of iOS native scrolling to your mobile web apps.

 Scrollability is a single script, it's small, and it has no external dependencies.
 Drop it into your page, add a few CSS classes to scrollable elements, and scroll away.